X-Men vs. Street Fighter: Development and release

 Moreover, due to the memory limitations of the PlayStation, both the graphics and gameplay of the port were altered.
 Several frames of character sprite animations were removed to reduce the amount of RAM usage.
 Most notably, the tag team combat was omitted.
 Instead of being able to switch between characters at will, the second character only comes into play during certain attacks, such as Variable Combinations and Variable Counters.
 In addition, the one-round battles used in the arcade and Sega Saturn versions were extended to a two-out-of-three round setup.
 The PlayStation version includes a code that allows players to compete in "pseudo-tag team matches", provided that each player uses their opponent's starting character as their partner.
 For example, if Player 1 is controlling Ryu and Player 2 is controlling Wolverine, then Player 1's partner will be Wolverine and Player 2's partner will be Ryu.
 The Hyper Combo Gauge also requires roughly half as many hits to fill as it does in the arcade and Saturn versions, enabling more frequent combos.
 The PlayStation version has training and survival modes, neither of which are included in other versions of the game.

 In June 2020, it was announced that X-Men vs. Street Fighter would be included in home arcade cabinets from Arcade1Up alongside other games like Marvel Super Heroes vs. Street Fighter and Marvel vs. Capcom: Clash of Super Heroes.
+In June 2024, Capcom announced that X-Men vs. Street Fighter would be among the games included in the Marvel vs. Capcom Fighting Collection: Arcade Classics compilation, which was released the following September.